bowman2001/perplexdoc/content/doc/basic/image/inline/index.md

 ## Layout

 The most common choice for an embedded image is **at the beginning** of a paragraph.
 But we may want to place images also **in the middle** of one.
-In both cases following blocks will flow around the image, too, when the containing one is too short.
+In both cases also following blocks will flow around the image, when the containing one is too short.
+To stop this behavior, we have to add the [attribute](/doc/attribute) `.clear` to the **following** block.

 ### Default